 - You must request a rescore within 30 days of taking the TOEFL exam.
 You can't request a rescore after the 30 days deadline passes.

 - You have to have the rescore requested before sending out your scores to schools, programs, and colleges.
 If you have already requested your score to be sent out, regardless of whether or not the school receives the score, you still lose the right to request a rescore.

-- There is an $80 rescoring fee for each This means, requesting a rescore for both sections may cost you as much as registering for a complete new test.
+- There is an $80 rescoring fee for each.
+This means, requesting a rescore for both sections may cost you as much as registering for a completely new test.